buzzqw/TUS/OBSS/OBSSv2-eng.md

 If it is the character who must resist a spell, the Narrator will not tell you to make a Saving Throw at difficulty 18, it is he who compares your roll with the difficulty, he can tell you that the test is complex, difficult, or easy...

->> Tups casts Arcane dart!: Tups, who has Intelligence 4, Magic Proficiency 6, and has taken Magic Adept 2 times, casts the \hyperlinkGuiding BoltArcane dart spell.
+>> **Tups casts Arcane dart!**: Tups, who has Intelligence 4, Magic Proficiency 6, and has taken Magic Adept 2 times, casts the \hyperlinkGuiding BoltArcane dart spell.
 The difficulty (DC) of the Reflex Saving Throw will be equal to 10 + 6 (MP) + 4 (ability modifier for spell, Intelligence) + 2 (has taken Magic Adept 2 times), that is 10+6+4+2 = 22 to halve the damage.
 If he had made a Magic Check and this had a magic Critical Success, the DC would have become 23.

 - If in the Saving Throw you roll 3 sixes, you have managed to pass it, regardless of the total, and you obtain a **Critical Saving Success**.
 - If the Saving Throw succeeds by a margin of 8 you obtain a **Critical Saving Success**.